LibCrowds/old-docs/technical.md

 The following cron jobs are running on the server:

-- The database is backed up daily.
+- Backup the main PSQL database, both locally and on Dropbox (daily).
+- Upload config files, the Discourse database and PyBossa uploads to Dropbox (daily).
-- Uploaded images are optimised weekly.
+- Optimise uploaded images (weekly).
-- Security updates are downloaded and installed weekly.
+- Download and install security updates (weekly).
-- The SSL certificate is renewed weekly.
+- Renew SSL certificate (weekly).